< Terug naar resultaten

 Free day in the Chamonix Valley

 This is a limbering up day and there are several good walks nearby.
-Alternatively, take the cable car (optional) to the Aiguille du Midi for outstanding close-up views of Mont Blanc, the Chamonix Valley and the surrounding peaks.
+Alternatively, take the cable car (optional) to Aiguille du Midi for outstanding close-up views of Mont Blanc, the Chamonix Valley and the surrounding peaks.
 Campsite: Camping Les Marmottes, Les Bossons

 • 3

-From Les Bossons (1,012m/3,320ft) we have a short bus journey to Chamonix from where we walk to Les Praz and take the cable car to La Flégère (1,860m/6,100ft).
-The trail today is named the 'Grand Balcon' and is on the opposite side of the valley from Mont Blanc, affording excellent views of the whole massif lying to our south.
-Initially we contour and then climb to reach the high point of the day, Lac Blanc (2,352m/7,715ft).
-The trail descends and then contours high above the valley before dropping steeply to the hamlet of Les Frasserands (1,371m/4,500ft), from where we take a scenic valley train back to our campsite.
-In the afternoon there is a very short section of ladders/steep steps with handrails to descend.8 hours walking.
-500m/1,640ft up, 980m/3,220ft downCampsite: Camping Les Marmottes, Les Bossons
+From Les Bossons (3,320ft/1,012m), we have a short bus journey to Chamonix where we walk to Les Praz and take the cable car to La Flégère (6,100ft/1,860m).
+The trail today is named the Grand Balcon and is on the opposite side of the valley from Mont Blanc, affording excellent views of the whole massif lying to our south.
+Initially, we contour and then climb to reach the high point of the day, Lac Blanc (7,715ft/2,352m).
+The trail descends and then contours high above the valley before dropping steeply to the hamlet of Les Frasserands (4,500ft/1,371m), where we take a scenic valley train back to our campsite.
+In the afternoon, there is a very short section of ladders/steep steps with handrails to descend.
+Campsite: Camping Les Marmottes, Les Bossons

 • 4

-Cross Col de Balme to Switzerland.
+Cross Col de Balme to Switzerland

-After a scenic train ride up the valley to Les Frasserands, we begin by climbing steeply to the Aiguillette de Posettes (2,201m/7,200ft), descend a little and then ascend towards the Col de Balme (2,191m/7,190ft) where we follow one of the paths across the border from France to Switzerland.
-Excellent views all morning of Aiguille d'Argentière and Aiguille du Tour and its glacier.
-After lunch we descend to the small hamlet of Trient (1,296m/4,250ft).
-Good views of the Trient Glacier.
-7.5 hours walking.
-970m/3,200ft up, 1,060m/3,466ft downCampsite: Basic camping, near Trient
+After a scenic train ride up the valley to Les Frasserands, we begin by climbing steeply to the Aiguillette de Posettes (7,200ft/2,201m), descend a little and then ascend towards the Col de Balme (7,190ft/2,191m) where we follow one of the paths across the border from France to Switzerland.
+Enjoy excellent views all morning of Aiguille d'Argentière and Aiguille du Tour and its glacier.
+After lunch, we descend to the small hamlet of Trient (4,250ft/1,296m) and enjoy views of the Trient Glacier.
+Campsite: Basic camping, near Trient

 • 5